KultureCity

-KultureCity is a nonprofit organization which trains staff at venues and then certifies venues which have sensory inclusive modifications.
-The organization also provides an application for Apple and Android devices which lists sensory friendly venues to assist those with sensory processing disorders.
+KultureCity is an American nonprofit organization which trains staff at venues and certifies venues which have sensory inclusive modifications.
+It also provides an application for Apple and Android devices which lists sensory friendly venues to assist those with sensory processing disorders.

 Background

 KultureCity is a nonprofit organization which directs users of their app to sensory-friendly accommodations at more than 900 different venues in the United States.
 The app is designed to assist guests with autism and other sensory processing disorders in finding sensory friendly locations.

-Their motto is: "Make the nevers possible by creating sensory accessibility and inclusion for those with invisible disabilities".
+The organization provided sensory kits for venues of the 2026 FIFA World Cup.